The Economics of Social Data: Optimal Data Intermediation

-To gain intuition for why the intermediary chooses data anonymization when consumers are homogeneous, consider the two components of the intermediary's profits (\ref{RX}): the contribution to social surplus and the data externality, beginning with the latter.
+The data externality is, once again, the key to gaining intuition for why the intermediary chooses data anonymization.
 Suppose consumers $-i$ reveal their signals, and consumer $i$ does not.
-With access to identity information, the producer optimally aggregates the available data to form the best predictor of the missing data point.
+With access to identifying information, the producer optimally aggregates the available data to form the best predictor of the missing data point.
 In this case, the producer charges a personalized price $p_{i}^{\ast }\left( X_{-i}\right) $ to each nonparticipating consumer $i$.
 With anonymous data, the producer charges two prices: a single price for all participating consumers and another price for the deviating, nonparticipating consumers.
-Because the distribution of consumer willingness to pay and signals is symmetric, however, the producer's inference on $w_{i}$ is invariant to permutations of the other consumers' signals.
-Therefore, a consumer who does not participate faces the same price under both data inflow policies:\footnote{ The result in Proposition \ref{si} holds even if we force the producer to charge a single price to all consumers on and off the equilibrium.
+Because the distribution of consumer willingness to pay and signals is symmetric, however, the producer's inference on $w_{i}$ is invariant to permutations of the other consumers' signals, i.e.,

+Therefore, a nonparticipating consumer faces identical prices under both data policies:\footnote{ Anonymization remains optimal if we force the producer to charge a single price to all consumers on and off the equilibrium.
 With this interpretation, we intend to capture the idea that the producer offers one price \textquotedblleft on the platform\textquotedblright\ to the participating consumers while interacting with the deviating consumer \textquotedblleft offline.\textquotedblright\ The producer then uses the available market data to tailor the offline price.}

-Furthermore, by Theorem \ref{dop}, each consumer $i$ knows that she will receive the intermediary's data outflow regardless of her participation decision.
-Because of symmetry, consumer $i$'s inference about her own willingness to pay $w_{i}$ does not make use of consumers $-i$'s identities either.
-Therefore, the consumer's expected utility off the path of play satisfies
+Likewise, consumer $i$'s posterior distribution over her own $w_{i}$ does not depend on the identity the other consumers.
+Therefore, removing identity information through the anonymized policy $X=A$ does not have any implications for consumers' learning either: